robenkleene/design-references/3d/math/3d-math-rotate-cube-on-point.md

 $$

 Where:
-- $\alpha$ is the angle of rotation around the x-axis,
+- $\alpha$ is the angle of rotation around the X-axis,
-- $\beta$ is the angle of rotation around the y-axis,
+- $\beta$ is the angle of rotation around the Y-axis,
-- $\gamma$ is the angle of rotation around the z-axis.
+- $\gamma$ is the angle of rotation around the Z-axis.

 ## Example Calculation

-Consider a cube rotated by 30 degrees around the x-axis, 45 degrees around the y-axis, and 60 degrees around the z-axis.
+Consider a cube rotated by 30 degrees around the X-axis, 45 degrees around the Y-axis, and 60 degrees around the Z-axis.

 $$
 R_x(30^\circ) = \begin{pmatrix}